Shear stress due to viscosity Solution

 Shear Stress - (Measured in Pascal) - Shear Stress is force tending to cause deformation of a material by slippage along a plane or planes parallel to the imposed stress.

-Dynamic Viscosity - (Measured in Pascal Second) - The Dynamic Viscosity of a fluid is the measure of its resistance to flow when an external force is applied.
+Viscosity - (Measured in Pascal Second) - Viscosity is a physical property of fluids that describes their resistance to flow or internal friction.

 Change in Velocity - (Measured in Meter per Second) - Change in Velocity is the difference between the velocities of the adjacent fluid layers.